nylira/nylira/_posts/2011-04-05-fluid-grids.markdown

 Using `display: table` will turn all of an element's direct descendants into `<td>` types.
 If you're making consistent use of this, consider taking another look at your data: perhaps a real table is in order.

 Display table/table-cell is supported by all browsers except IE6/7.

+## Alignment issues?

+If you're using a CSS reset, you'll most likely encounter alignment issues using either `inline-block` or `table-cell`.
+There's no need to panic.
+[Eric Meyer's Reset CSS](http://meyerweb.com/eric/tools/css/reset/) sets all elements to `vertical-align: baseline`.
+That means elements of unequal heights will sit on a baseline instead of hanging from the top, like the floats you're used to.

+__How to fix it?__ For `display: inline-block`, you'll need to set its parent element to `vertical-align: top`.
+For `display: table-cell`, you'll need to it to `vertical-align: top`.